o-b-one/groceries-mcp/README.md

 ### Features

-- **Automatic cart creation**: add items to the cart based on provided list
+- **Automatic cart creation**: add items to the cart based on a provided list
 - **Groceries lookup**: lookup for groceries using vendor API

 ## Tools
 1. `add_items_to_cart`
-  - Add groceries to basket.
-Result is updated cart
+  - Add groceries to the basket.
   - Inputs:
     - `items`(list[CartItemScheam]): items to add to the cart
+  - Returns: Updated cart
 2. `search`
    - Lookup for item in the vendor
    - Inputs:
      - `item` (string): Items to
-   - Returns: Updated cart
+   - Returns: list of items corresponding to search term

 ## Setup